ThKrypt/QualCoder/12-Imports-and-exports.md

 * Adds new (unmatched) source categories to destination database.
 * Adds new (unmatched) source code names to destination database.
 * Adds journals and stored_sql to destination database, only if they have names that do not match existing destination names.
-* Adds text codings, text annotations, image codings, A/V codings to destination database.
+* Adds text codings, text annotations, image codings, A/V codings to destination database. (**TODO - still to test - duplicated codings e.g. same coder, and code positions in same file - currently may trow an Error and stop the merge**)
 * Adds cases and case_text (links from cases to text file segments and images and A/V).
 * Add attributes for files and cases.
 * Adds attribute values.
 Existing destination attribute values are not over-written, unless they are blank.

 Warnings when merging:

 The main warning is if the source project and destination project contain the same text file.
-If the source project text file has been edited, and maybe longer or shorter, then the imported text coding positions and annotations will be incorrect.
+If the source project text file has been edited, and may be longer or shorter, then the imported text coding positions and annotations will be incorrect.
 This is because the original destination project text file text stored in the database is not replaced with the edited text file from the source project.